Resident Learning Environment Policy

-- Access to systems for reporting errors, adverse events, unsafe conditions, and near misses in a protected manner that is free from reprisal.
+- Residents must have access to systems for reporting errors, adverse events, unsafe conditions, and near misses in a protected manner that is free from reprisal.

-- Opportunities to contribute to root cause analysis or other similar risk-reduction processes.
+- Residents must have opportunities to contribute to root cause analysis or other similar

-- Access to data to improve systems of care, reduce health care disparities, and improve patient outcomes.
+- Residents must have access to data to improve systems of care, reduce health care disparities, and improve patient outcomes.

-- Opportunities to participate in quality improvement initiatives.
+- Residents must have opportunities to participate in quality improvement initiatives.

 D-H Policy ID: 11272